0xpranjal/Data-Science/README.md

 # Data-Science
-Mini code for EDA and Data analysis projects for regular practice.
+Mini codes for EDA and Data analysis projects for regular practise.